franciscarlorivera/ECE-2112-PA-4/README.md

 # ECE-2112-PA-4
 Rivera, Francis Carlo E. | 2ECE-D

 The repository covers Programming Assignment 4 for our ECE2112: Advanced Computer Programming and Algorithms course.
 The PA is divided into three programming problems that focuses on filtering tabular data through the selection of desired features that meet established Boolean criteria.
-Additionally, data comparison is conducted by creating labeled plots or figures for visualization.
+Additionally, data analysis is conducted by creating labeled plots or figures for visualization.

 ## INTENDED LEARNING OUTCOMES
 1. Filter tabular data using several categorical and numerical conditions